gitish/goodshare/README.md

-# MindFreeker : a place of puzzle
+# ShareEquipments : a place to share heavy equipments
 ### ..In Progress..